FindMySchool LogoFindMySchool

 Performance data here points to a school working from a challenging baseline.

-At GCSE level, the school’s Attainment 8 score is 29.2, against an England average of 45.9.
+At GCSE level, the school’s Attainment 8 score is 28.8.
 Progress 8 is -0.67, which indicates students, as a group, made less progress than similar students nationally from their starting points.

-In the FindMySchool proprietary ranking for GCSE outcomes, based on official data, Thrybergh Academy is ranked 3,787th in England and 13th in Rotherham.
-This places it below England average overall (within the lower-performing band nationally).
+In the FindMySchool proprietary ranking for GCSE academic outcomes, based on official data, Thrybergh Academy is ranked 3,439th out of 3,895 schools in England and 13th in Rotherham.
+This places it below the national midpoint overall.

-EBacc indicators are also weak in the available dataset, with an average EBacc APS of 2.43 versus an England average of 4.08.
+EBacc indicators are also weak in the available results, with an average EBacc APS of 2.4.

 What matters for parents is how those figures translate into day-to-day reality.
 The inspection evidence highlights an ambitious curriculum that is generally well sequenced, with improvement work underway, but with inconsistency in delivery and assessment that limits how securely students learn.